simul/simul.github.io/tutorials/clouds/variables.md

 --------------                                                          |--------------                                                                                                                                                                                                         |----------
 Class                                                                           |How the renderer should raytrace Clouds.
 If you want a layer of Whispy Clouds, set this to Cirrus                                      |Standard = 0, Cirrus = 1
 Default Slices                                                          |Number of slices in main view.                                                                                                                                                                         |Between 80 and 255
-Grid Width                                                                      |Width of grid                                                                                                                                                                                                          |Powers of 2 between 16 and 512
+Grid Width                                                                      |The Grid clouds are rendered on when using the Grid Integration Scheme.
+Lower values produce better Quality.           |Powers of 2 between 16 and 512
-Grid height                                                             |Height of grid                                                                                                                                                                                                         |Powers of 2 between 1 and 64
+Grid height                                                             |Height of the Cloud Grid                                                                                                                                                                                       |Powers of 2 between 1 and 64

 {:.object}
 Variable                                                                        |       Definition                                                                                                                                                                                                              |       Value